idelchi/envprof/README.md

 ## Inheritance Behavior

-Inheritance is resolved in order: later profiles override earlier ones.
+Inheritance is resolved in order: later imports override earlier ones.
-Within each profile, `dotenv` files load before that profile’s environment variables.

 As an example, running `envprof --profile dev write .env` with the previous YAML definition as well as a sample `secrets.env`: